 6. Under cover

-Statistically, we know that a garaged car lasts longest, a carport is the next best, and a car cover is close behind.
-If you can’t garage, carport or cover your car, park under trees or any covering to protect it from the sun.
+Statistically, we know that a garaged car lasts the longest, a carport is the next best, and a car cover is close behind.
+If you can’t garage, carport, or cover your car, park under trees or any covering to protect it from the damaging rays of the sun and other harsh weather conditions.

 7. Take it easy